veracode/veracode-fix/README.md

 # Veracode Fix Action

 ## About
-This action will use the Veracode's AI assisted remediation service Veracode-Fix.
+This action will use the Veracode's AI assisted remediation service Veracode Fix.
 For more information please see the official product page at https://www.veracode.com/fix and the official at https://docs.veracode.com/r/veracode_fix.

 The action is based on the results of Veracode's pipeline-scan action.
 The Veracode pipeline-scan can store results with all flaws identified (`results.json`), or filtered results (`filtered_results.json`).
 Based on the results you provide to this actions fixes will be created.

-It will take the results file and create fixes for the flaws that are found in the scan.
+The action takes the results file as an input, and creates fixes for the flaws that are found in the scan.
 The fixes will be created in the form of a code suggestion that can be applied to the source code.
 The action will create a comment on the PR with the fixes for every flaw that is fixable.
-That could lead to a lot of comments on the PR.
-We reccomend to run it with the batch option.
+As this could lead to a lot of comments on the pull request, we recommend to run it with the batch option which creates a single comment.

-If the pipeline-scan for exampe is used with a baseline file to sort out already known flaws and you provide the `filtered_results.json` file as in inptu to tis action, it will only create fixes for the new flaws identified in the scan.
--> Code suggestions generated will heavily depend on the input data.
+**Create fixes only for new flaws**: You can create fixes only for newly identified flaws in the scan by using a baseline file with your static CLI scan or pipeline scan.
+To do this, provide the baseline file as input to the scan, then use the `filtered_results.json` file as an input to this action.

-The action will also automatically use the first code suggested provied by Veracode Fix.
+The action will also automatically use the first code suggestion provided by Veracode Fix.
 The first suggestion is the most likely to be the best one.
-However there could be situations where the first suggestion is not the best one.
-In this case you can use the Veracode Fix solution on your IDE or the Veracode CLI to see more suggestions and apply them manually.
+However, there could be situations where a lower-ranked suggestion is more appropriate.
+In this case you can use the Veracode Fix solution in your IDE or the Veracode CLI to see more suggestions and apply them manually.

-Veracode Fix supports the a few languagess and CWE's right now, please review the official documentation at https://docs.veracode.com/r/About_Veracode_Fix.
+For a list of supported languages and CWEs for Veracode Fix, please review the official documentation at https://docs.veracode.com/r/About_Veracode_Fix.

 ## Usage